jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 I'm sure I would have become a contributor to JNetCube if not for Ryan Zheng.
 Ryan wanted to see my awful code, and then felt compelled to improve it.
-He eventually pulled out his own laptop, and we decended into a full night of hacking.
+He eventually pulled out his own laptop, and we descended into a full night of hacking.
 That night lengthened into a full weekend.
 At one point, Ryan suggested the unthinkable: rather than just giving this feature to JNetCube, we could build our own superior timer!
 That moment was the birth of